armlesswunder/d2rCloneTrackerAndroid/README.md

 # Credits

-Teebling: For making the endpoint the app uses to pull dclone progress data and for the amazing site: https://diablo2.io/
+Mysterio: For making the endpoint the app uses to pull dclone progress data and for the amazing site: https://www.d2emu.com/

 # Contact
 abw4v.dev@gmail.com

-# Future plans

-1) Improve UI
-2) Bug fixes (If any come up)
-3) Custom icon (Feel free to help with this one :D)

 # Guide